-Table 13 certificates properties
+Table 14 certificates properties

-Name Туре Description certificate-name string The name of the certificate, either system-generated or user-supplied when the certificate is uploaded to the system. certificate-type string Shows the certificate type. (certificate-type- (uint32) Device-Cert (0): Designation for server or device certificates. numeric) Trust-Cert (1): Designation for trusted root or intermediate certificates. certificate- string The controller on which the certificate is installed. controller (uint32) B (0): Controller B. (certificate- controller-numeric) A (1): Controller A. certificate-active- services string Displays the service that is actively using the certificate, if any. certificate-service- web string Displays an $\mathbf x$ if the certificate is currently active for the web service.
-Otherwise, the value is blank. certificate-service- string Not supported. wpa certificate-service- string Not supported. ldap
+Name Туре Description certificate-name string The name of the certificate, either system-generated or user-supplied when the certificate is uploaded to the system. certificate-type string Shows the certificate type. (certificate-type- (uint32) • Device-Cert (0): Designation for server or device certificates. numeric) • Trust-Cert (1): Designation for trusted root or intermediate certificates. certificate- string The controller on which the certificate is installed. controller (uint32) • B (0): Controller B. (certificate- • A (1): Controller A. atria a Displays the convict that is activally using the contificate if any certificate-active- services string Displays the service that is actively using the certificate, it any. certificate-service- web string Displays an ${\bf x}$ if the certificate is currently active for the web service.
+Otherwise, the value is blank. certificate-service- wpa string Not supported. certificate-service- string Not supported. ldap certificate-identity- short string Not supported. certificate-identity string Identity provided when the certificate was added to the system. certificate-valid- from string The certificate start date. certificate-valid- till string The certificate expiration date. certificate-issued-to string The name or organization the certificate was granted to. certificate-issued-by string The organization or entity that granted the certificate. certificate-state string The current status of the certificate. (certificate-state- (uint32) • Unavailable (0) numeric) • Available (1) certificate-status string The source of the certificate. (certificate-status- (uint32) • Unknown status (0): The origin of the certificate cannot be determined. numeric) • Customer-supplied (1): The certificate was uploaded by the end user. • System-generated (2): The certificate was generated by the system. certificate-default- services string Displays any service associated with the certificate by default, or $\ensuremath{\mathbb{N}}\xspace/\ensuremath{\mathbb{N}}\xspace$ chap-records

-Table 13 certificates properties (continued)
+Table 14 certificates properties (continued)